Universal Credit and rented housing: guide for landlords

 -

-using the UC Landlord Portal to apply
+using the Landlord Portal to apply

 -

-the form Universal Credit sends to request housing cost details
+using the form Universal Credit sends to request housing cost details

 Social rented sector landlords

-The TPD Scheme has a four weekly payment cycle.
+The scheme has a 4-weekly payment cycle.

 Universal Credit payments are paid calendar monthly and equate to 12 assessment periods each year.
 This means:

-DWP will use the landlord’s creditor reference number to pay both rent arrears and the managed payment APA to the landlord.
+DWP will use the landlord’s creditor reference number to pay both rent arrears and the managed payment to the landlord.

 A remittance note will be sent to the landlord which shows how the payments have been broken down.

-- RA for rent arrears payments
+- ‘RA’ for rent arrears payments

-- MP for managed payment
+- ‘MP’ for managed payments

-The claimant or tenant reference number shown on the Third Party Payment schedule are 18 characters.
+The claimant or tenant reference number shown on the third party payment schedule are 18 characters.

 To help with identification of the 2 types of payments, the tenant reference number is 16 characters long, allowing for the RA or MP suffix.

-Third party contact centre
+Third party payment contact centre

 Telephone number: 0800 328 0128